-If you run any kind of online business, there are two dominant competitors that are stealing your profits every day.
+If you run a Shopify store, there are two dominant competitors that are stealing your profits every day.
 But you may be surprised to learn that these competitors aren’t in your niche or your market and they don’t even sell any of the products or services that you’re offering…

 Here’s the thing, according to independent research from the Baymard Institute, an average of 67.75% of all online shopping carts are abandoned.